balazssagi/balazssagi.com-old/posts/Simplify-React-Logic-with-State-Enums.md

 There are four different states.
 First, there’s a form with a submit button.
 When clicking on the button, a request is sent to the server, and the component displays a loading indicator.
 After that, it either shows a “Thank you” message or—in case of an error—shows the form again with a “Retry” button and an error message.

-One way of dealing with these various states is using multple boolean state variables.
+One way of dealing with these various states is using multiple boolean state variables.
 It's pretty common to see something like this in React codebases:

 ```js
 function App() {